zilongwang123/academic/_pages/cv.md

 * IMDEA Software Instritute
   * 2020.09-Present
   * Research Assistant
-  * Implemented the security contracts with the RISCV model written in Sail.
-It can generate contract observation tracts by simulating the model
-  * Developed and maintained a tool called ‘LeaVe’ that can verify the security of a processor at RTL for a specific attacker w.r.t a given leakage contract.
-This work is supported by a grant from Intel Corporation.
+  * Applied formal methods to verify security at the hardware–software boundary.
+On a very high level, I formalize the security guarantee of processors with hardware-software contracts at register transfer level (RTL).
+On software side, programmers write secure programs according to the contract.
+On hardware side, we prove the contract satisfaction w.r.t the contract, processor and the attacker.
+  * Developed a tool called ‘LeaVe’ to verify contract satisfaction.
+We developed a Houdini-style invariant learning algorithm and implemented it in ‘LeaVe’.
+For a given contract, hardware and attacker, ‘LeaVe’ can unboundly check the contract satisfaction.
+  * Developed a tool called ‘LeaSyn’ to synthesize sound and precise leakage contracts.
+For a given processor implemented at RTL, ‘LeaSyn’ synthesizes a sound and precise leakage contract w.r.t the attacker.
+Here, ‘Sound’ means that all leaks at hardware level are captured while ‘precise’ means only actual leaks are exposed.

 * Universidad Autónoma de Madrid
   * 2019.09-2020.09